by Andrew Ellis

 Road biking opportunities galore!

 There are plenty of trails and loops to help you make your way around Brainerd and the surrounding area.
-You can take West Baxter or Sylvan that take you both deeper into the heart of Brainerd and to its perimeter, which also takes you by a couple of lakes.
+You can take West Baxter or Sylvan, which take you both deeper into the heart of Brainerd and to its perimeter, which also takes you by a couple of lakes.
 Then there’s Merrifield and Gull Dam Trail that take you north of town and around several of the area’s lakes.
 The South Long Lake Trail takes you southeast and gives you a little view of South Long Lake.
-Starting just southeast of the town, you can take Camp Jim Trail that travels north and loops around the town.
+Starting just southeast of the town, you can take Camp Jim Trail, which travels north and loops around the town.
 Plus, there is plenty of fun for those who won’t ride an MRT section (Mississippi River Trail).

-See more about the Brainerd Lakes Area here for your next bike adventure.
+See more about the Brainerd Lakes Area here for your next bike/hike adventure.